 Blazes and Markings

-The FT is blazed in orange.
+The FT blaze color is orange.
 Both its trail segments and connecting road routes are marked.
 Spur trails to parking areas and campsites are generally blazed in blue.

 There are only a handful of camping shelters along the Florida Trail.
 The trail does offer some campsites, but not on a regularly spaced basis.
 On some public lands you can camp wherever you’d like; on others, during hunting seasons, you can only use designated campsites.
 Most hikers camp along the canals in the southern section.
 It’s a mixed bag, and you’ll have to plan ahead.